-The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has a strong potential to change the structure and amount of charitable donations now and in the future.
+The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has had an impact on the structure and amount of charitable donations.
 A brief explanation of the tax laws and how these changes affect most Americans is in order.
 In the […]

 Called to Work- Part 2

 Last quarter we started outlining what is now commonly called a theology of work, about the fact that you are called to work.
 We looked at common mistake that cause many to have a negative image of work – after all, it is called work and not fun.
 Then we took a look at some […]

 The Disaster of Debt – Stop Making Financial Excuses

 One of the most common problems with digging out from under debt is procrastination.
 There are a number of ways we try to mentally justify our procrastination, no matter how wrong they are.
 They include: My Debt Is Too Big To Manage, So Why Try?
 One basic rule for life is that when you find […]

 Called to Work – Part 1